sgtghost/typescript_crawler/README.md

 This crawler is written in pure Typescript (https://www.typescriptlang.org/), using the Puppeteer (https://github.com/puppeteer/puppeteer) tooling to perform the web scraping.

+You can check the notes in code file for more details.

 ## Deployment
 ### Install TypeScript & Puppeteer
 npm install typescript --save-dev